Diploma In Tropical Medicine & Hygiene

 How to apply

-You need to read the guide to applying online below before starting your application.
-It will ensure that you are ready to proceed, as well as answer many common questions.
+You must read the following guide to applying online below before starting your application.
+It will ensure that you are ready to proceed, as well as answer many common questions

 Yes, we are unable to accept your application by any other means than online.